Junior League of Jackson

 Community Service Milestones

 The Junior Auxiliary of Jackson was organized in 1927 with a small group of women who wanted to better their community.
 In January of 1941, the Junior League of Jackson was born.
-Today, the Junior League of Jackson is one of the larger Leagues in the Association of Junior Leagues International with our membership numbering more than 2,400 Provisional, Active and Sustaining members.
+Today, the Junior League of Jackson is one of the larger Leagues in the Association of Junior Leagues International, with our membership numbering nearly 2,400 Provisional, Active and Sustaining members.

 Milestones of Community Service